-Buy here pay here (BHPH) dealers, known for lack of credit checks and catering to lower credit consumers, are more likely to have a recovery team on standby to speed up the repossession process when a customer stops paying.
-There may be more leeway in time when you're financing through a franchised dealership, or a larger chain.
+Known for a lack of credit checks and catering to lower credit consumers, buy here pay here (BHPH) dealers are more likely to have a recovery company on standby to speed up the repossession process when a customer stops paying.
+There may be more leeway in time when you're financing through a franchised dealership or a larger chain.

-How Can Lenders Help You Avoid a Repo?
+How Can My Lender Help Me Avoid a Repo?

-Refinancing means to replace your current car loan with a new loan contract on your existing vehicle.
+Refinancing means replacing your current car loan with a new loan contract on your existing vehicle.
 This is usually done to save money on your monthly payment.
 The most effective way to do this is to qualify for a lower interest rate.
-It's also possible to lower your payment through refinancing to a longer loan term, which saves you money month to month but not overall like a lower interest rate would.
+It's also possible to lower your payment through refinancing to a longer loan term, which saves you money month to month, but not overall as a lower interest rate would.

 In order to be eligible for refinancing, you, your car, and your loan amount all have to meet certain qualifications.
-The biggest thing that determines your ability to refinance your auto loan is your credit score – it either has to be good or have increased since the start of the original car loan in order to qualify.
+The biggest thing that determines your ability to refinance your auto loan is your credit score – it either has to be good or has to have increased since the start of the original car loan.